Let the Stephen Strasburg hype machine begin.

 The Wizards won the lottery, but John Wall is still just a pipe dream, and not a talent signed and ready to play.
 That, plus the Arenas gun story still continues to leave a dark cloud over the D.C. pro hoops world.

-Enter some significant improvement in 2010, with a record near the .500 mark as the midway point approaches, plus add in the most hyped pitcher in the game in Strasburg.
+Enter some significant improvement in 2010, with a record near the .500 mark as the midway point approaches.
+Then toss in the most hyped pitcher in the game in Stephen Strasburg.

-So that’s why the hype is deserved – because Strasburg can flat out pitch and because no one else can swipe that hype away.
+So that’s the reason for the hype – because Strasburg can flat out pitch and because no one else can steal the hype away.

 Now it leaves the question as to how the kid will perform with the entire country watching?

-My take is that Strasburg will put in a quality start against the Pirates, and be a serviceable starter as the season continues.
-He won’t put up gaudy Ubaldo-like numbers just yet, but he will continue to grow, and Washington D.C. will continue to love their brand spankin-new franchise player.
+My take is Stephen Strasburg will put in a quality start against the Pirates, and be a serviceable starter as the season continues.
+He won’t put up gaudy Ubaldo-like numbers yet.
+But he will continue to grow and Washington D.C. will love their brand spankin’ new franchise player.

-And after that… they’ll open their arms again for another can’t-miss guy in Bryce Harper – who was recently drafted by the Nationals with the top pick in the 2010 MLB Draft.
+And after that… fans will open their arms again for another can’t-miss guy in Bryce Harper (drafted by the Nationals with the top pick in the 2010 MLB Draft).